dharc-org/changes-metadata-manager/README.md

 ### SharePoint sync

-When the local folder structure is not available, you can sync files from SharePoint.
+When the local folder structure is not available, you can sync files from SharePoint using [piccione](https://github.com/opencitations/piccione).

-Create a YAML configuration file (see `sharepoint_config.example.yaml`):
+Create a YAML configuration file:

 ```yaml
 site_url: https://liveunibo.sharepoint.com/sites/PE5-Spoke4-CaseStudyAldrovandi